 The Proof of Concept (POC) implements a limited range of functions for the solution.

-It should aim to demonstrate the feasibility of the solution, verify that it can fulfil the required purpose and prove that there is the potential of it being used.
+It should aim to demonstrate the feasibility of the solution, verify that it can fulfill the required purpose and prove that there is the potential of it being used.

 AEM maintains multiple versions of assets and content.
-Purge rules are designed and configured to periodically remove the older versions in order to maintain repository health and size.
+Purge rules are designed and configured to periodically remove the older versions to maintain repository health and size.